bienflorencia/personal-site/content/authors/admin/_index.md

 # Hola 🧉

 I'm Flo, a biologist from Uruguay living in the Czech Republic.
 My research focuses on studying the spatial and temporal patterns of biodiversity.
 I work mainly in the Neotropical region and specifically with mammalian carnivores.
 My interests fall under areas like **macroecology**, **biodiversity informatics**, **open science** and **community science**.
+I coordinate [Biodiversidata](https://biodiversidata.org/) and [NaturalistaUY](https://www.naturalista.uy/).
 I'm also into camera-trapping and recording biodiversity.
 Be aware that on my site, I mix Spanish and English :)

 <!-- I am a postdoc researcher at **Petr Keil**'s lab.
 I lead **Biodiversidata** and I am also the admin of **NaturalistaUY**.
 I'm a  **NatGeoExplorer** -->